dev-smashik/ClaudePulse/README.md

 <br />

+## 📝 About

-Claude Monitor is a powerful, lightweight Chrome Extension designed for users of Claude AI.
+ClaudePulse is a powerful, lightweight Chrome Extension designed for power users of Claude AI.
 It seamlessly intercepts network data to provide pinpoint accurate usage stats and integrates elegantly into the native Claude user interface.
 Best of all?
 It's 100% local, safe, and telemetry-free.

 ---